ndp/ts-playground/src/env/README.md

 ### `env.errors: Array<string>`

 `env.errors` is an array of strings spelling out the errors.
-This is accessed automatically in `envsOK` above, but they are made available for any other usage.
+This is accessed automatically in `envsValid` above, but they are made available for any other usage.

 ## Non-features: